Wuhan coronavirus' mild symptoms open a path for spread of infection | The Japan Times

 “Public health controlled SARS because SARS let it, because you could recognize and isolate disease,” said Mark Denison, director of infectious diseases and pediatrics professor at the Vanderbilt University School of Medicine, who has studied antiviral drugs against coronaviruses.

-In 2009 and 2010, another new pathogen, the H1N1 “swine flu” virus, raced around the world like wildfire.
+In 2009 and 2010, another new pathogen, the H1N1 swine flu virus, raced around the world like wildfire.
 It eventually infected nearly 61 million Americans, though it was so mild that many didn’t know they had it.
-It still caused more than 12,000 deaths in the U.S., a number that is actually lower than what is normally seen during a typical flu season.
+It caused more than 12,000 deaths in the U.S. — a number lower than what is normally from the flu.

 “We are still trying to figure out where this is on the spectrum between SARS, where the vast majority of transmission occurs from very sick people, to something like influenza,” said Julie Gerberding, who was the director of the CDC during the SARS outbreak and now works as the chief patient officer at Merck & Co.
 “This is probably somewhere in between those two extremes, but where it’s going to fall is a little bit too early to say.
 That pertains to the mortality figures as well.”

-“If this is a mild infection that only in rare circumstances causes pneumonia or death, many people would probably breathe a sigh of relief,” said Amesh Adalja, an infectious disease expert at Johns Hopkins University in Baltimore.
+“If this is a mild infection that only in rare circumstances causes pneumonia or death, many people would probably breathe a sigh of relief,” said Amesh Adalja, an expert on infectious diseases at Johns Hopkins University in Baltimore.
 “But it’s often a trade-off.
 You want to have this contained.”

 “There is every reason to believe these events are going to continue to occur,” said Mark Feinberg, a former Merck vaccine executive and president of the International AIDS Vaccine Initiative.